A video of the winning submissions will be posted at that time to the Greeblatt & Seay YouTube Channel.

 - Contestants may play with one or two live backup musicians playing acoustic instruments.
 Backup musicians may not play the melody or a harmony part.
 No electrical instruments or pre-recorded music allowed for backing up the contestant.

 - Right before playing the tune the contestant must introduce themselves, tell how many years they have been playing, announce the title of the tune followed by one or two concise sentences about its origin including date composed if known, or that it is widely considered to be a traditional tune.
-Additional verbiage may be edited out.
+Optional verbiage may be edited out.

 - Contestants will be judged on pitch, tone, rhythm, presentation and adherence to the rules.
 Contestants will receive comments on their submissions via email if an email address is provided.